TanStack/router/docs/framework/react/guide/custom-link.md

 `createLink` will infer types from the component passed to `createLink` and create a new `Link` component with TanStack Router's type parameters necessary for type safety and the additional props from `Button`

-`ButtonLink` can then be used with both with types from both
+`ButtonLink` can then be used with props from both

 ```tsx
 <ButtonLink to="/about" variant="outlined" />